gudiseva/stackedit/Coursera-Scala/Functional Programming-Week2.md

 `def f(x: Int, y: Int) = x * x * x; f`
 where ***f*** is an arbitary, fresh name that is not yet used in the program.

-Sometimes, the expression mneeds to be written in a block ***{***, so that the name doesn't get confused with something else:
+Sometimes, the expression might need to be written in a block ***{***, so that the name doesn't get confused with something else:
 `{ def f(x: Int, y: Int) = x * x * x; f }`

+Hence, they are *syntactic sugar*.

 ### String Literals
 - We do not define a String using def.